YassaaaTU/nuxt-tailwindV4-ts_rules/.vscode/daisyui.md

   --size-selector: 0.25rem; /* base size of selectors (checkbox, toggle, badge) */
   --size-field: 0.25rem; /* base size of fields (button, input, select, tab) */

   --border: 1px; /* border size */

-  --depth: 1; /* Adds a shadow and subtle 3D effect to components */
+  --depth: 1; /* only 0 or 1 – Adds a shadow and subtle 3D effect to components */
-  --noise: 0; /* Adds a subtle noise effect to components */ }
+  --noise: 0; /* only 0 or 1 - Adds a subtle noise effect to components */
+}
 ```
+#### Rules
+- All CSS variables above are required
+- Colors can be OKLCH or hex or other formats

 You can use https://daisyui.com/theme-generator/ to create your own theme

 ## daisyUI 5 components